 Men’s and Women’s teams are scored separately.
 If any clubs score an equal number of points any trophies won will be shared.

 The Gold Cup Is awarded to the A final team with the best combined Male and Female scores.

 The Silver Cup Is awarded to the B final team with the best combined Male and Female scores.

 A combined trophy will be awarded in the C final providing there are 3 or more joint teams entered.

 The cup final will be promoted on a rota basis by each division in turn.

-Cup finals will be promoted by a different Division each year making it a three year cycle for each Division.
+Cup finals will be promoted by a different Division each year making it a three year cycle.

-Any event that was not contested during the season in league and events that were not contested in the previous cup final, should be added to the meeting along side the rest of the events.
-It is advised that some feed back should go to the chairman and league secretary during the assembly of the cup final program.
+Any event that was not contested during the season in the league, and events that were not contested in the previous cup final, should be added to the meeting alongside the rest of the events

 Promoting clubs may claim back expenses incurred for track hire with the usual running costs such as ammunition for the starter and first aid.
 Because of the number of officials needed, the feeding of officials will be reclaimable for the cup final.